 Moreover, if you have an inkling that your contacts can’t connect to you through messages, calls or other online messaging services, then you need this code.
 There’s a strong chance that someone is redirecting your voice calls.
 Most of the time, it is your smartphone operator’s number to which your voice calls are redirected to, but it can be any hacker’s number as well.

-Dial this redirection code to check if your phone has been hacked.
+Dial this redirection code (also known as the phone tapping code) to check if your phone has been hacked.
 In return, your phone will display a list of numbers that may be receiving your voice messages along with SMS messages and internet data.

 Code ##002#: To Undo Redirection and Diversion